Poupée de cire, poupée de son (album)

-France Gall (commonly called Poupée de cire, poupée de son after the opening track) is the fourth studio album by French singer France Gall where she is accompanied by Alain Goraguer and His Orchestra.
-It was released on the 12-inch format in April 1965.
+France Gall, commonly called Poupée de cire, poupée de son after the opening track, is an album by French singer France Gall.
+It was released in April 1965 as her fourth LP record.
+On the recordings, Gall is accompanied by Alain Goraguer and his orchestra.

+The album is a reissue of the 10-inch LP Sacré Charlemagne (1964), with four additional tracks from the extended play Poupée de cire, poupée de son (1965).